 - Test of English as a Foreign Language (TOEFL): It is a Graduate College policy that applicants whose native or first language is not English must submit TOEFL test scores for admission.
 Minimum acceptable scores for admission to the Graduate College at the University of Vermont - Internet based = 80, Computer based = 213, and Paper based = 550.
 Minimum acceptable scores for a student receiving funding at the University of Vermont - Internet based = 100, Computer based = 250, and Paper based = 600.

-The applicant will be interviewed with a small group of others who are also
+applicant will be interviewed with a small group of others who are

 The group interview is critical in the application process.
 Faculty will be looking for evidence of candidates’ self-awareness, awareness of social and cultural issues, ability to communicate with others, and interest and commitment to the profession of counseling.
 The interview will also offer candidates an opportunity to receive information about the Counseling Program at UVM and meet other students applying to the program.

-In extenuating circumstances, an applicant may be given permission to participate in a phone interview.
+In extenuating circumstances, an applicant may be given permission to participate in a Skype interview.
 Arrangements will be made for these alternatives on an individual basis after full faculty consultation.